OG-Hunter/seditiontracker.github.io-/docs/_suspects/kurt-peterson.md

 perpwalk:
 quote: "I stood at the door and told everyone that we were not there to hurt anybody or damage anything..."
 title: Kurt Peterson arrested on June 16, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on September 2, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true